RobMeades/nginx_https_reverse_proxy_to_lan/README.md

   Note: if you want to run `nginx -t` afterwards, to check the syntax of your `nginx` configuration, do it with `sudo` so that `nginx -t` is able to read the key file.

-- Create a file named `remote_machine.cnf` with the following contents (not forgetting to replace `remote_machine` with the domain name and modifying any other of the `req_distinguished_name` parameter as appropriate):
+- Create a file named `remote_machine.cnf` with the following contents (not forgetting to replace `remote_machine` with the domain name and modifying any other of the `req_distinguished_name` parameters as appropriate):

   ```
   [ req ]